meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 ### Description

 We're going to create a **star schema** by extracting *dimension* tables and a *fact* table from the *staging* tables that have been created in the previous challenge.
-First you need to create another dataset and call it `dwh`.
+First you need to create another dataset and call it `dev_dwh`.

 We have already provided the code for the dimension tables, first run the pipeline for the tag `dimension` to generate the dimension tables.
 Then create a new `fact_sales.sql` file in the same folder as the dimension tables, configure it with the tag `fact`, `order_date` as the partition column and `product_key` as the clustering column.
 Include the following columns in the the fact table: